-(a) Upon application, an employee shall be granted leave of absence for up to 37 weeks following the birth or adoption of the employee's child.
-The employee shall have to furnish a medical certificate or other evidence stating the date of birth of the child or, where applicable, proof of adoption.

-(b) Upon application, employees shall be granted parental leave as follows:
+- (a) An employee shall be granted parental leave as per the British Columbia Employment Standards Act, following the birth or adoption of the employee's child.
+The employee shall have to furnish a medical certificate or other evidence stating the date of birth of the child or, where applicable, proof of adoptions. - (b) Upon application, an employee shall be granted leave of absence for up to 37 weeks following the birth or adoption of the employee's child.
+The employee shall have to furnish a medical certificate or other evidence stating the date of birth of the child or, where applicable, proof of adoption. - (c) Upon application, employees shall be granted parental leave as follows:

-Page 37

-(1) in the case of the birth mother, commencing immediately following the end of the maternity leave under Article 20,

-(2) in the case of the natural father or the common-law partner of the birth mother, including a same-sex partner, commencing within the 52 week period following the birth of the child,

-(3) in the case of an adopting parent, commencing within the 52 week period following the date the adopted child comes into the actual care and custody of the parent or within the two week period preceding the date the adopted child comes into the actual care and custody of the parent.

-(c) If the child suffers from a physical, psychological or emotional condition, the employee may be entitled to additional leave.
-The employee's qualified medical practitioner or the agency that placed the child must certify that such an additional period of parental leave is required.

-(d) Where both parents are employees of the Employer, the employees shall determine the apportionment of the parental leave between them.
+- (1) in the case of the birth mother, commencing immediately following the end of the maternity leave under Article 20, - (2) in the case of the natural father or the common-law partner of the birth mother, including a same-sex partner, commencing within the 52 week period following the birth of the child, - (3) in the case of an adopting parent, commencing within the 52 week period following the date the adopted child comes into the actual care and custody of the parent or within the two week period preceding the date the adopted child comes into the actual care and custody of the parent. - (d) If the child suffers from a physical, psychological or emotional condition, the employee may be entitled to additional leave.
+The employee's qualified medical practitioner or the agency that placed the child must certify that such an additional period of parental leave is required. - (e) Where both parents are employees of the Employer, the employees shall determine the apportionment of the parental leave between them.